 - How can I find freelance writing jobs on LinkedIn?

-- What are freelance writers with high-paying gigs doing to land high-paying clients on LinkedIn?
+- What are freelance writers with high-paying gigs doing to land high-paying clients on the platform?

 - How can I find high-paying freelance writing clients to work with?